 - Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - Forest resources on the Property.
-Forest resources consist of mid-elevation Sierra Nevada mixed conifer forest type and riparian vegetation that provide protection for wildlife and fisheries. - The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passersby on the nearby roads and highways. - Outdoor recreation in the form of passive recreational pursuits such as hiking, fishing and sightseeing. - Identified historical and cultural values, to the extent they are protected by state and federal law.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors.

+- Forest resources on the Property.
+Forest resources consist of low elevation pine and mixed hardwood forests. - The scenic viewshed of the Property in keeping with the surrounding environment, providing a scenic landscape visible to passersby on the nearby roads, as well as views of the waterbodies on the Property. - Outdoor recreation in the form of passive recreational pursuits such as hiking, picnicking and fishing. - Identified historical and cultural values, to the extent they are protected by state and federal law. - Agricultural values, such as bee keeping.